 When pursuing claims against the government for injuries due to a dangerous condition, there is a specific time limit for filing a liability claim within.

-Some of the rules for filing a claim against the government include:
+Some of the rules for filing a claim against the government include the following:

 It is crucial to understand that failing to file a claim within these deadlines will automatically disqualify you from taking any legal action against the government entity.